10:00 am to 4:00 pm

 The 104-seat Joan & Arthur M. Spiro Auditorium (a multimedia facility) contains audio and visual equipment for virtually any type of presentation.
 The first presentation developed for the auditorium, Long Island Discovery, opened in 1993 and continues to be shown today.
 Visitors can also see DNA: The Secret of Life about the discovery of the structure of DNA.

 Discover The Genes We Share!
 The human genome is the vast instruction manual for our bodies, the code that makes us both similar and different, the record of our shared ancestry, and a source of information that could foreshadow a person's future health.
-In this hands-on exhibition, you can: follow the path of ancient humans across the globe; compare your characteristics to see how unique you are; find out how DNA sequencers churn through the three billion bases of our genome; see the first-ever reconstruction of an adult Neandertal skeleton; and take a tour through the genome, and stop at important "landmarks" along the way . . .
+In this exhibition, you can: compare your characteristics to see how unique you are; see the first-ever reconstruction of an adult Neandertal skeleton; see a recreation of Watson and Crick's DNA model, and take a tour through the genome, and stop at important "landmarks" along the way . . .
 The exhibition is open to the public and can be reserved for groups.
 There is no charge for admission.
 The Genes We Share is recommended for visitors aged 10 and older.

 Created by Cablevision, Long Island Discovery (LID) is a multimedia presentation on the history of Long Island shown in the DNALC auditorium.LID chronicles the colorful history of the people, places, and events that shaped Long Island's history: from the massive glaciers that etched its landscape and determined its geography, to the ever-evolving communities that indelibly mark their residents with the lessons of life.
 At the same time, Long Island Discovery speaks to the future - to the children who are learning to respect their rich, common heritage and preserve it for generations to come.